Batto1/Structured-Zephyr-App-Template/README.md

 1. Clone this repo
 2. Examine the file structure and be familiar with it
 3. Make necessary changes to structure according to your project
-4. Stick to the structuring as you keep adding files, folders, configurations etc.
+4. Stick to the structuring principles as you keep adding files, folders, configurations etc.

 ### Building and Running